As solar technology improves and more and more homeowners turn their sights to harnessing energy from the sun, many questions have arisen.

 Passive solar systems have become pretty standard at this point, so installations can easily be tailored to your energy needs.
 They do not require ongoing maintenance (aside from general building maintenance).
 They’re very reliable as well, since they don’t have many components or control systems.

 For the everyday person looking to make the transition to solar energy, passive solar systems have become a popular choice.
 However, passive solar solutions still come along with certain considerations.
-For example, they rely on direct sunlight.
+For example, passive solar heating relies on direct sunlight and the energy retained during the day as thermal mass.
 If you happen to be in a shady area, then some landscaping might have to take place to create direct access to sunlight.

 The major difference between active and passive solar energy is that while passive systems occupy space on the exterior of your home, active solar systems occupy both exterior and interior space.

 Active solar systems do not convert energy directly into electricity, but use a more involved process.
-Active solar systems collect sunlight in the same way as passive systems, but then they convert it to heat in the form of water or other liquid, or air.
+Active solar heating utilizes additional technology and equipment to capture, store, and circulate heat.

-However, these systems also tend to be more efficient than passive solar systems.
-Even if your structure is older and the insulation (for example) is not as sound as it could be, an active solar system will still go a long way in bringing down utility and energy costs
+However, these heating systems also tend to be more efficient than passive solar systems.
+Even if your structure is older and the insulation (for example) is not as sound as it could be, an active solar system will still go a long way in bringing down utility and energy costs.

 Passive vs Active Solar Energy: Which is Right for You?

 These are merely the baseline differences when it comes to choosing between passive and active solar energy.
-And while active solar systems tend to be more effective than passive solar systems, cost consideration is a big factor in many people’s minds.
+While active solar systems tend to be more effective than passive solar systems, cost consideration is a big factor in many people’s minds.

 Additionally, there are variables, such as location, that should play a role in your decision as well.
 If you live in a warm climate with plenty of sunshine, then you have different factors to consider than someone who lives in a place where insulation, windows, and lack of sunlight tend to have more weight.